There have been periods in my life when I was unhappy and flailing.

 When we’re young, we don’t have much control over events in our lives.
 Our parents create our environments and manage our choices.
 Maybe they or other adults in our lives guide us toward a career path when we’re not really sure what we’re meant to do.
 But it’s never too late to reassess your life and change course.
 I did it when I was 48, completely changing careers and reexamining everything about my life to ensure it meshed with my values.

 Knowing your own values is the perfect place to start the process of defining yourself and what you want in life.
 Your values are your core life principles, and everything important in your life should support those values.
 If you don’t know what your core values are, then sit down right now and define them.
-Here’s a list of 400 value words to help you out.

 Choose 5-10 top values for your personal and professional life, and then ask yourself if there are parts of your life right now that don’t support those values.
 This is where you need to begin making change.

 Address your fears.

 Successful CEO’s can’t allow fear and indecision to control them.
 If they did, their organization would stall and eventually fail.
 They do examine their concerns with a realistic eye, weighing the pros and cons, assessing the possibility for failure, and creating a back-up plan for protection.

 Risk is inherent with any decision or life change, but if you conduct your own due diligence, and weigh your choices against your core values, then you’ve done everything you can to make a sound choice.
 Don’t allow your generalized fears to hold you back from changing your life.

 If you want to change careers, move to another city, improve your marriage, get healthier, start a business, or make any positive change that could make you happier, then sit down with pen and paper and write down the specific actions you need to take to get started.
 Then write down exactly what you’re afraid might happen if you implement this change.
 Look at those fears with an analytical eye, and determine how likely they are to actualize.
 What can you do to minimize your anxieties and your risk?
 Take control of your fear.